robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 True!
 Until, reasoning gets in the scene and it makes no difference that it is a lexical or symbolic reasoning rather than a deep-thinking reasoning.
 Why, understanding does not matter?

-- It is easier to judge than understand, thus people condemn!
+- It is easier to judge than understand, thus people condemn! (semcit.)

 Never forget that "Barabba free" was one among those choice humans made, and not because someone (a single one) made a mistake but in group!